brson/hackmd-collab/compile-time-1.md

 The Rust programming language was designed for slow compilation times.

 I was there.
-I witnessed it for myself, and I am finally ready to break the silence: Rust is a con.
-It's a prank the language designers played on you, the Rust user &mdash; adopt this crazy-fast, super-reliable language for your products, and we'll reduce your developers' productivity to a crawl.
+I witnessed it for myself, and I am finally ready to break the silence: Rust is a hoax.
+It's a prank the language designers played on you, the Rust user &mdash; adopt this high-performance, high-reliability language for your products, and we'll reduce your productivity to a crawl.

+It's brilliantly insidious.

+&nbsp;

-**WE GOT YOU GOOD!**
+&#x1f942; **WE GOT YOU GOOD!** &#x1f942;

 ![taunting crab](https://brson.github.io/tmp/crab1.jpg)
 <!--![taunting crab](https://brson.github.io/tmp/crab2.jpg)-->